eurusik/ngx-autofocus/README.md

 ## 🧪 Testing

-The directive has comprehensive test coverage:
+The directive has comprehensive test coverage to ensure reliability across different scenarios:

 ```bash
 npm test
 ```

+## 🤝 Contributing

+Contributions are welcome!
+Please create an issue or pull request on GitHub: https://github.com/eurusik/ngx-autofocus

 ## 📄 License